CSCfi/rems/docs/organizations.md

 Available organizations are stored in the database table `organization`.
-While taking a new REMS instance into use, you should create them either using the API or command-line tools (see installation and operating instructions).
+While taking a new REMS instance into use, you should create them either using the API or the UI.
+See [installing-upgrading.md](installing-upgrading.md).

 ## Organizations of users